Does your breath shape actually matter?

 How Chest-Dominant Breathing Becomes a Problem

-The majority of my clients present with a shallow, chest-dominant breath, and this is increasingly common, particularly in busy cities like London, where the nervous system is under constant stimulation.
-From a physiological perspective, this pattern is usually accompanied by tight intercostal muscles, minimal downward movement of the diaphragm on inhale, and excessive tension through the neck and shoulders.
-The upper trapezius and other accessory breathing muscles end up working far harder than they should.
+Physiologically, this pattern is often paired with tight intercostal muscles, limited downward movement of the diaphragm on inhale, and excessive tension through the neck and shoulders.
+As a result, the upper trapezius and other accessory breathing muscles are forced to work far harder than they should.

 This places unnecessary pressure on the entire system, but especially on the nervous system, the system responsible for determining whether we feel safe or threatened.
 It is very difficult to feel genuinely relaxed while breathing predominantly into the chest.
 A chest-dominant breath keeps the body in a subtle but persistent state of vigilance.